TK

 What happens if my landlord doesn't return my deposit on time in New Jersey?

-In New Jersey, the penalty for wrongfully withholding a security deposit is: 2x wrongfully withheld amount plus attorney's fees.
+In New Jersey, the penalty for wrongfully withholding a security deposit is: Tenant may recover 2x (double) the amount wrongfully withheld plus 7% interest plus court costs and attorney's fees.
+For improper storage/notice, tenant may apply the full deposit plus 7% annual interest toward rent due.
 You can sue in small claims court to recover the deposit plus the statutory penalty.

 Does my landlord in New Jersey have to pay interest on my security deposit?